Amirhossein Tavakoli

 Abstract | Paper

-The price elasticity of gasoline demand is a key parameter in the evaluation of various policies.
+The price elasticity of gasoline demand is a key parameter in evaluating various policies.
 However, most of the literature uses aggregate data to identify this elasticity.
 Temporal and spatial aggregation make such elasticity estimates biased.
 We employ a unique dataset of all gasoline transactions in Iran during a 4-month period around an unexpected exogenous price change to identify that price elasticity.
 We also identify a significant withholding behaviour by consumers in response to anticipated price changes.
-The consumers reduce or postpone their purchases when they expect a decrease in prices.
+The consumers reduce or postpone their purchases when they expect a price decrease.
 Controlling for date fixed effects would eliminate homogeneous withholding responses.
-However, heterogeneous responses to this anticipated price change would lead to an overestimation of price elasticity.
+However, heterogeneous responses to this anticipated price change would lead to overestimating price elasticity.
 After controlling for date, individual, and location fixed effects as well as the withholding behaviour, we estimate a robust significant price elasticity of − 0.085.
 Aggregation of the same data by week, month, and city yields an estimate of − 0.3, indicating a significant bias in earlier studies.